warner/petmail/docs/mailbox.md

 ![02-mailbox](./images/02-mailbox.png)

-When the message has been safely queued, connection-oriented transports (TCP, Tor) indicate success by writing "ok:" (0x6f 0x6b 0x3a) followed by the 32-byte SHA256 hash of the encapsulated transport message (everything from "v1" to the netstring's trailing ".") to the connection.
-If an error occurs, it writes "error: MSG." instead, where "MSG" is any string that does not contain a period.
-Non-connection oriented transports can log successes and errors but do not (and cannot) inform the sender.
+When the message has been safely queued, the HTTP response of "200 OK" is returned.
+If an error occurs (bad MAC, unrecognized MSTID, disk full), a "400 BAD_REQUEST" is returned, and the sender should try again later or through a different mailbox.
+Other transports (non-connection oriented) can log successes and errors but do not (and cannot) inform the sender.

 ## Client Flow